 Adam Grant has been Wharton’s top-rated professor for 7 straight years.
 As an organisational psychologist, he is a leading expert on how we can find motivation and meaning, and live more generous and creative lives.
 He has been recognised as one of the world’s 10 most influential management thinkers and Fortune’s 40 under 40.
 He the #1 New York Times bestselling author of 5 books that sold millions of copies and have been translated into 35 languages: Think Again, Give and Take, Originals, Option B and Power moves.
 Adam hosts WorkLife, a chart-topping TED original podcast.
 His TED talks on original thinkers and givers and takers have been viewed more than 30 million times.

-The talk will be a hybrid event with Anna El-Erian hosting Adam Grant remotely.
-All Queens’ members (current and alumni) are invited to watch the livestream of the talk and ask questions on YouTube: https://www.youtube.com/watch?v=ljTdbQQ1emw&t=1136s
+The talk was a hybrid event with Anna El-Erian hosting Adam Grant remotely.
+The recording is available to view here: https://www.youtube.com/watch?v=ljTdbQQ1emw&t=1136s

 Wednesday 17th February 2021 - Dr Dambisa Moyo